Treetops - Guide for Parents

 Visitors to nursery must sign the visitor’s book on arrival and departure from the nursery and a daily register is kept of all the children attending and will be used as part of the Fire Evacuation and Emergency procedure.

 The nursery works within the guidelines required by Lancashire Safeguarding Children Board.
-Children’s safety and well-being is central to all the work undertaken by Treetops Nursery and follow the guidelines in the statutory guidance “Working together to Safeguard Children 2015”.
+Children’s safety and well-being is central to all the work undertaken by Treetops Nursery and follow the guidelines in the statutory guidance “Working together to Safeguard Children 2015”and it has the statutory duty to safeguard, protect and promote the welfare of children.
 Staff and volunteers working within the nursery will be given training and be encouraged to develop skills to enable them to respond appropriately to any situation where a child may be at risk of abuse or neglect.
-The nursery has a policy in place should an unauthorised person attempt to remove the child from nursery.
-All staff receive safeguarding training and 3 staff hold level 2 Safeguarding officer qualifications.
-As part of their induction training within LMC, staff receive training to comply with safeguarding issues under the Prevent Duty (2015).
+Allegations against any members of staff or adults who work with the children will be investigated by Tim Booth (Local Authority Designated Officer) and reported to OFSTED and the safeguarding officer for LMC.
+The nursery has a policy in place should an unauthorised person attempt to remove a child from nursery.
+All staff receive safeguarding training and four members of staff are Designated Lead Practitioners for Safeguarding.
+As part of their induction training within LMC, staff receive training to comply with safeguarding issues under the Prevent Duty Guidance (2015).
+LMC have an accredited Home Office WRAP trainer (Workshop to Raise Awareness of Prevent) who is able to offer training and support to staff if needed.
 In order to protect confidentiality and to reduce a conflict of interest whilst safeguarding children, staff have been advised not to have families of children currently attending Treetops as contacts on any social media format.

 All areas relating to behaviour will be discussed with parents/carers.
-Staff will talk to the child about their behaviour as it happens and explain why certain behaviour is not acceptable.
+Staff will talk to the child about their behaviour as it happens and explain why certain behaviour is not acceptable and will not use any demeaning or insensitive comments when speaking to the children.
+Children’s behaviour will be managed for the appropriate age & stage of their development.
 Staff will always promote positive behaviour and act as role models.
 Isolated incidents of unacceptable behaviour at nursery will be discussed with parents/carers at the end of the session and further guidance will be given if requested.
-The nursery is keen to support and actively promote British Fundamental Values and will challenge staff, children and parents in this regard.
+The nursery is keen to support and actively promote British Fundamental Values helping everyone feel safe & welcome and will challenge staff, children and parents in this regard.
 The Nursery has an Equalities Named Co-ordinator (ENCO) as well as a Parental Involvement Co-Ordinator (PICO).
-Nursery staff will encourage children to have respect for their peers and will lead by example.
+Nursery staff will encourage children to have respect for their peers and will lead by example supporting British Values.
 If a child’s behaviour is likely to damage themselves or another child, staff will endeavour to distract the child from the situation, giving positive praise for acceptable behaviour.
-If the unacceptable behaviour continues the child will be removed from the situation and staff will record incidents as they occur to identify if there is a pattern and parents informed upon collection.
+If the unacceptable behaviour continues the child will be removed from the situation and staff will record incidents as they occur to identify if there is a pattern and parents informed upon collection and asked to sign the written record.

 Key practitioners will work with the parents/carers and other nursery staff, to put together an individual behaviour plan containing strategies for dealing with situations, and to encourage positive behaviour.
+Physical intervention will only be used where there is immediate danger of personal injury to any person.
 All nursery staff will work to integrate the individual behavioural plan within the nursery which will be regularly updated and parents informed.
-Parents/carers will be encouraged to discuss their child’s progress and development at nursery at termly meetings.

 Nursery staff do their best to maintain a happy environment for the children attending Treetops.
 If, however parents/carers have any concerns, the matter should be referred to the nursery manager or deputy in the nursery manager’s absence, who will respond to the problem confidentially.
 If the matter cannot be resolved, it can be discussed with Peter France (LMC Vice Principal) or Valerie Osborne (Student Services manager).
 If this matter is not resolved, a formal complaint can be made following the college’s complaints procedure.
 A copy of this procedure and complaint form can be obtained from the college reception or Student Services.
 If the parents/carers are dissatisfied with the outcome of the complaint, they can contact OFSTED at the address below.